MaximKotliar/Bartinter/README.md

 }
 ```

-Secondly, you need de decide, when you need to refresh status bar style, for example on tableView scroll, so add:
+Secondly, you need to decide, when you need to refresh status bar style, for example on tableView scroll, so add:
 ```swift
 func scrollViewDidScroll(_ scrollView: UIScrollView) {
     statusBarUpdater?.refreshStatusBarStyle()